MinecraftForge/Documentation/docs/blockstates/forgeBlockstates.md

 ```

 This tells the game that the blockstate json is the one from Forge, not from vanilla Minecraft.
-The 1 is the version of the format, which ensures that old blockstate jsons can be supported should the format ever change.
+The 1 is the version of the format, which ensures that old blockstate JSONs can be supported should the format ever change.
 Currently there is only this one.

 ```json
 	"defaults": {